 Where to submit?

-Winners are required to make a commitment to accepting their awards in person.
-Groups and institutions are required to nominate a representative to fulfill this commitment.
+Winners are not required to make a commitment to accepting their awards in person.

 You may submit your project in one or two of the following categories.